khachuynguyen0/project-02-frontend-shopee-website-clone/README.md

 project-02-frontend-shopee-website-clone
 This is a frontend project, the band website clone

-=> Read: file "tutorial-open-project.docx" to open project
+=> Read: file "turorial-open-project-and-ui-preview.docx" to open project